raul1991/DesignPatterns/README.md

 # You want to have a discussion ?
 Discussions are awesome.
 Join this room on [gitter](https://gitter.im/design_patterns/Lobby)

+# Note
+There will always a tag per design pattern to show the start of a new pattern.
+Tag should be of the form &lt;pattern-no&gt;-requirement-&lt;requirement-no&gt;

 # Something I want to confess
 I am naive in such design pattern thing , make me learn from you, teach me , find mistakes and have discussion with me .
 I will be happy to do that.